mschirrmeister/powerdns-lightningstream-docker/README.md

       -e PDNS_LSTREAM_SLEEP=xxx \
       -e PDNS_LSTREAM_DNS_SERVER=xxx \
       -e PDNS_LSTREAM_DOMAIN=xxx \
-      mschirrmeister/powerdns-lightstream:latest start.sh
+      mschirrmeister/powerdns-lightningstream:latest start.sh

 ## Notes

 I noticed, if the lightingstream container starts right away after or with the **pdns auth** container, the **pdns auth** server hangs, if you send a dns query to it or run the `pdnsutil` tool.
-Maybe some locking or whatever in the LMDB database?
+Maybe some locking issue or whatever in the LMDB database?
 There is nothing in the pdns logs, a query just hangs.

 First I thought it is a timing issue, but just starting the **lightningstream** container some n time later, does not help.
 A query to pdns still hangs.

 Then I thought it is related to the _PID clashing_ that is mentioned in the docs and that playing around with the `--minimum-pid` option might help.
 But it did not.
 DNS queries or `pdnsutil` was still hanging no matter what the minimum pid was.

 The _workaround_ at this point is, to send **one** dns query for a domain that **exists** after the **pdns auth** container is started and then start the **lightningstream** container.
-Whatever is internally happening, it runs at least stable and nothing hangs, if the **lightningstream** container is **first** started, after there was a valid DNS query to the **pdns auth** server.
+Whatever internally is happening, it runs at least stable and nothing hangs, if the **lightningstream** container is **only** started, **after** there has been a valid DNS request to the **pdns auth** server.